-Alex acts for both claimants and respondents in preliminary and final hearings in all areas of employment and discrimination law.
+Alex advises and represents both claimants and respondents in all areas of employment and discrimination law.
 He is frequently instructed in factually and legally complex multi-week trials.
 Alex has experience of employment litigation in the Employment Tribunal, the Employment Appeal Tribunal, and the High Court.

 Recent and current work